More than a war

 Day 2 12-31-02

 Early wake up 6:00 AM.
 Had breakfast by 9:00 and walked towards downtown to check more of the town.
 Big mess everywhere but an organized chaos.
 Here big anything means right of way on the traffic food chain.
 However there is the "will" to avoid hitting pedestrians.
 Thought downtown was going to be nicer but the whole place is just as the rest of the city, dirty and very noisy.
-We checked some shops for possible clothes for Monica, Ho Chi Minh City Main Post Officeinexpensive -then went back to the hotel after visiting some tourist traps, also went to the post office which we had heard was a very nice building.
+We checked some shops for possible clothes for Monica, inexpensive -then went back to the hotel after visiting some tourist traps, also went to the post office which we had heard was a very nice building.
 There we found out that sending the empty bicycle suitcases from Hue to Saigon's main Post Office (Poste Restante) is going to be easy and inexpensive.
 Had lunch downtown at a not so good place playing loud music then went to the Hotel 127 to inquire about the missing bicycle.
 When we were leaving the hotel Monica's bike arrived in good condition.
 Wheww!

 Rested for a while and went to purchase plane tickets to Hue, the starting point of our ride.
 The agency by the hotel was out of paper tickets, so we got to walk back to downtown's main Vietnam Airlines office.
 US $127.00 for the two one way tickets.
 Back to the hotel, rested, went for dinner and to bed by 10:00 PM.
 Did not heard much noise celebrating New Years, the good thing of Hotel 184 is the somewhat quiet street where it is located.